MicrosoftDocs/minecraft-creator/creator/Reference/Content/BlockReference/Examples/BlockEvents/BlockEventList.md

 ---
 author: mammerla
-ms.author: mikeam
+ms.author: v-jillheaden
 title: Block Documentation - Block Event Responses List ms.prod: gaming
 ---

 # Block Documentation - Block Event Responses

-Below is a list of all the available Block Event Responses within Minecraft: Bedrock Edition for use with [Block Triggers](..\BlockTriggers\BlockTriggerList.md).
+Below is a list of all the available Block Event Responses within Minecraft: Bedrock Edition for use with [Block Triggers](../BlockTriggers/BlockTriggerList.md).

+>[!IMPORTANT]
+> Block Event Responses require the Holiday Creator Features experimental toggle to be set to `true` in order to function properly.
+>
+>Holiday Creator Features contains experimental gameplay features.
+As with all experiments, you may see additions, removals, and changes in functionality in Minecraft versions without significant advanced warning.
+>
+>To learn more about Experimental Features, please visit [Experimental Features in Minecraft: Bedrock Edition](../../../../../Documents/ExperimentalFeaturesToggle.md).

 ## Block Event Responses List